Azure/azure-docs-powershell-samples/azure-migrate/migrate-at-scale-vmware-agentles/Agentless VMware automation/readme.md

 DISK_TAG_KEY | Provide the name for the Disk Tag that needs to be applied for the VM to use in Azure.
 If there is more than one name, you can add multiple keys in the same column separated by comma.
 DISK_TAG_VALUE | Provide the value for the Disk Tag that needs to be applied for the VM to use in Azure.
 If there are more than one value, you can add multiple values in the same column separated by comma.
 (The number of names and values should be same.)
 NIC_TAG_KEY | Provide the name for the NIC Tag that needs to be applied for the VM to use in Azure.
 If there is more than one name, you can add multiple keys in the same column separated by comma.
-TEST_NETWORK_ID | Provide the ID of the Azure Virtual Network that the test migrated VM should use.
 NIC_TAG_VALUE | Provide the value for the NIC Tag that needs to be applied for the VM to use in Azure.
 If there are more than one value, you can add multiple values in the same column separated by comma.
 (The number of names and values should be same.)
+TEST_VNET_NAME | Provide the name of the virtual network to be used for test failover.
+TEST_SUBNET_NAME | Provide the name of the subnet to be used for test failover.
 TARGET_SUBSCRIPTION_ID | Provide the ID of the Subscription where VM needs to be migrated to.
 TARGET_RESOURCE_GROUP_NAME | Provide the name of the Azure resource group to that the VM needs to be migrated to.
 TARGET_VNET_NAME| Provide the name of the Azure Virtual Network that the migrated VM should use.